Shaun Chen is a Malaysian composer and conductor based in Los Angeles, whose work spans music for film, television, interactive media, and theatre.

 In 2019, Shaun was the recipient of the Georges Delerue Endowment for Outstanding Achievement in Film Scoring and the Jim Reyes Award for Outstanding Vocal Composition.
 He later went on to receive the Tibor Pusztai Award for Outstanding Achievement in Conducting in 2020.
 He has most recently been nominated for Best Original Music and Sound Design (Dance) in the 17th Boh Cameronian Arts Awards 2020 for his original score to Shades of Shadow, premiered as part of Mixed Bill of Contemporary Dance Works featuring Kenny Shim Collective and Mobius Dance.

-Born and raised in Kuala Lumpur, Malaysia, Shaun began his extensive training in classical music at the age of 5 with the piano.
+Born and raised in Kuala Lumpur, Malaysia, Shaun began his training in classical music at the age of 5 with the piano.
 4 years later, after witnessing an unforgettable performance of Beethoven’s Violin Concerto, he set his sights on the violin and began performing in various orchestras and ensembles.
 It was during those formative years when his love for the orchestra blossomed, along with the musical exposure and knowledge that would later propel his creative pursuits.
-After a year at the International College of Music in Kuala Lumpur, Shaun moved to the United States to further his studies in composition, film scoring, and conducting at the Berklee College of Music in Boston, Massachusetts, where he graduated from in 2020.
-He spends most of his time at Bandrika Studios and collaborates frequently with composers Nathan Barr, Tom Howe, Nathan Whitehead, Jim Dooley, Chanda Dancy, and George Shaw.
+After a year at the International College of Music in Kuala Lumpur, Shaun moved to the United States to further his studies in composition, film scoring, and conducting at the Berklee College of Music in Boston, Massachusetts, from which he graduated Summa Cum Laude in 2020.